 One bride might declare that her gown is the ultimate in simple elegance, while another bride has chosen the perfect dress for a romantic garden wedding.
 Some brides might go for drama in their attire and custom wedding jewelry, while others prefer a retro feeling.
 When the bride can define the general style of what she plans to wear, that concept can then be applied to the groom's suit or tuxedo.

-Let's say for instance that the bride will be wearingnauticalguys a tailored white silk Mikado wedding dress with a pearl tin cup necklace for an outdoor wedding at yacht club.
+Let's say for instance that the bride will be wearing a tailored white silk Mikado wedding dress with a pearl tin cup necklace for an outdoor wedding at yacht club.
 The ideal attire for the groom at this style of wedding would be a classic navy blue suit.
 He can pick up the wedding colours with a tie that pulls them into his outfit.

 In keeping with the crisp style of the bridal gown and the location, a small nautical motif on the tie like anchors or compasses would be a wonderful little detail.
 The groom can choose a shirt in a classic colour like pale blue or a pastel pink or yellow to complete his outfit.